 DAY OF THE DEAD BREAD

-If you had ever read me before, probably you know that I am a big fan of Mexican food.
+If you had ever read me before, you probably know that I am a big fan of Mexican food.
 We are already planing our Todos los Santos, Halloween or Día de Muertos (Day of the Dead) in México.
-Their tradition these days it’s beautiful and really interesting, the perfect moment to bake this Fall recipe, concretely for the 1st November, I hope you will love this recipe as much as I honestly do.
+Their tradition these days it’s beautiful and really interesting, the perfect moment to bake this Fall recipe, known as Pan de Muerto or Day of the Dead Bread, concretely for the 1st November.
+I hope you will love this recipe as much as I honestly do.

 There are many essential Mexican cuisine books, if its useful for any of you, recently I received the new book published by Esteban Castillo, know as Chicano Eats, I will start baking his recipes pretty soon!

 If you wonder, why do you mention his recipes if you didn’t follow his pan de muerto’s recipe?
 The reason is even more important, his pan de muertos photos were that beautiful and look sooo delicious, that I though: I have to cook this recipe!!!
 I have also taste one of his chicken recipes and believe me, it’s amazing!